nextgis/qgis_cswclient/docs/howto.rst

 Introduction
 ------------

-MetaSearch is a QGIS plugin to interact with metadata catalogue services.
-The OGC Catalogue Service (CSW) standard is initially supported.
-Additional catalogue types are planned for future development.

-MetaSearch provides an easy and intuitive approach and user-friendly interface to searching metadata catalogues within QGIS.
+.. include:: intro.inc

 Installation
 ------------

-MetaSearch is designed for QGIS 2.0 and higher.
+MetaSearch is designed for `QGIS`_ 2.0 and higher.
 All dependencies are included within MetaSearch.

 Install MetaSearch from the QGIS plugin manager, or manually from http://plugins.qgis.org/plugins/MetaSearch.

-.. note:: for developers, please see the Developers section for specific
+.. note:: developers: please see the `README`_ for instructions on
-          instructions on on installing MetaSearch.
+          installing MetaSearch for development.

 Working with Metadata Catalogues in QGIS
 ----------------------------------------